 Address: Strada Republicii 42

-Telephone (+4) 0264 592.152
+Tel: (+4) 0264 592.152

 Website

-Cluj-Napoca Botanical Garden, one of the largest in southeastern Europe, is hometo some 10,000 plant species.
+Cluj-Napoca Botanical Garden, one of the largest of its kind in southeastern Europe, is hometo some 10,000 plant species.
 Within the grounds, you can visit a museum; several greenhouses with desert and tropical plants, including huge Amazonian water lilies; a Japanese garden with a brook and a Japanese-style house, and the Roman Garden with archeological relics from the Roman colony of Napoca.

 Hire a boat to row on the small lake or just enjoy a stroll in this 200-year old park.